-The London Explorer Pass is a multi-attraction pass where you can choose to visit 3, 5, or 7 top attractions all for ONE low price, including the London Eye, Hop-On Hop-Off bus tour, and Westminster Abbey.
+The GO London Explorer Pass is a multi-attraction pass where you can choose to visit 2, 3, 5, or 7 top attractions all for ONE low price, including the the Tower of London, Hop-On Hop-Off bus tour, and Westminster Abbey.

 This tourism pass is one the most popular with visitors to London because it has the potential to save you A LOT of money.
 You can save up to 40% on combined admission to the most popular attractions compared to buying tickets separately at the gate.

-Top attractions included in the London Explorer Pass
+Top attractions included in the GO London Explorer Pass

 The pass includes FREE admission to 20 of the most popular things to do in the city.
-Here are some of the best attractions available with your pass and their regular admission prices in parentheses.
-(Prices and attractions current as of July 2019)
+Here are the top GO London Explorer Pass attractions available with your pass and their regular admission prices in parentheses.
+(Prices and attractions current as of May 2021)

 - Paul’s Cathedral (normally £20)